PhD Supervisor: Margaret Shewring.

 Professional and Academic Background

 Working to promote positive intercultural exchange and support local artists in Bali, Indonesia.
+For information about the annual summer intensive programme click here.
 For an interview with the renowned mask-maker Ida Bagus Anom Suryawan, please click here.

 Currently a resident at Bristol Pervasive Media Studio working on developing Ergo Sum - an experimental piece of theatre exploring neurological and psychiatric conditions through immersive performance and new technology.
 See www.sleightofhandtheatre.co.uk and www.watershed.co.uk/studio/residents/ellie-chadwick.